sgrankin/mystats/man/monitor.1.markdown

 `monitor` <var>path</var>

 ## DESCRIPTION
-While running, `monitor` will, at it's discretion:
+While running, `monitor` will, at its discretion:

 - Snap a photo with your webcam.
 - Record the current app.